Understanding Halal Mortgages in the U.S.: A Comprehensive Guide for Homebuyers

 Sharia law encompasses a vast subject matter, and the branch that deals with contracts and business is highly specialized.
 A shariah board is essentially the guarantee for the customer that the products or services offered by the provider will yield halal results.

 The AAOIFI, the auditing and accounting organization for Islamic financial institutions, has established in one of its standards for the industry that any financial organization claiming to be Islamic must maintain a shariah board of at least three scholars to guarantee its Islamic authenticity.
+Guidance Residential is overseen by an independent shariah board consisting of seven highly respected scholars of Islamic finance.

 Like other Abrahamic faiths, Islamic law strictly prohibits riba, which is lending and borrowing money at interest.
 Interest is what U.S. banks are based upon.